kubernetes-sigs/krew/site/content/docs/user-guide/custom-indexes/overview.md

 ## Removing a custom index

-You can remove a custom index by passing the name was added with to the remove command
+You can remove a custom index by passing the name it was added with to the remove command
 ```sh
 {{<prompt>}}kubectl krew index remove foo
 ```